 Art and Art History

-Kim Bobier is a doctoral candidate at the University of North Carolina at Chapel Hill.
+Kim Bobier received a Ph.D. in 2018 from the University of North Carolina at Chapel Hill.
 She specializes in Contemporary and African American Art History, as well as the Politics of Representation.

 Why did you decide to major in art and art history?

 An art history professor taught my First-Year Studies course and I was captivated by it.
 Already invested in art making and the humanities, I marveled at the ways that our interdisciplinary assignments activated the art we explored.
 Modern paintings with simple forms and colors suddenly became entry points into the challenges twentieth-century society faced.

 As I faced the challenge of awkwardly adjusting to college life, analyzing the world through art with my FIYS group gave me a sense of community and intellectual purpose.
 I sought out more of these experiences, taking on as many art history and studio art credits as I could until those amounted to my art history major.